weakish/weakish.github.com/dive-into/wireguard.md

 sudo wg-quick down /path/to/wg0.conf
 ```

-If you uses a GUI WireGuard application, you can import the configuration file instead.
+If you use a GUI WireGuard application, you can import the configuration file instead.

-If you uses the WireGuard mobile application, the fast way to import the configuration is scan a QR code:
+If you use the WireGuard mobile application, the fast way to import the configuration is scan a QR code:

 ```sh
 cat /path/to/wg0.conf | qrencode -t ansiutf8